 - Use Implicit SSL - This allows a secondary dedicated port for secure SSL connections to be opened.
 The implicit SSL port will also be affected by all the normal port bindings and limits.

-- SSL Port - This controls which port the SSL part of the service will listen on.
+- SSL Ports - This controls which ports the SSL part of the service will listen on.
 It is recommended that you keep the default value of 465 as this is the standard SMTP SSL port.
 To set multiple ports, simply separate each port with a semi-colon (';').

 - Certificate - This option controls which SSL certificate will be used for SSL sessions.
 For more information on how to edit the SSL certificates, please view the SSL Certificates page.

 - SSL Mode - This controls which SSL / TLS mode will be used for SSL sessions.

 - Enable Anti-Hammering - Enabling this option will protect the service against brute force password guessing attacks.
 If an IP performs too many login failures, that IP will be prevented from logging in again for a set period of time.
 For more information, please view the General page.